Genomic Data Scientist. Seven Bridges Genomics, Inc. Cambridge, MA, USA.

 Invited talk at the 6th China R Conference.
 Renmin University of China, Beijing.
 May 18, 2013.

-Presented at Computational Biology & Drug Design (CBDD) Group, Central South University.
+Informal talk at the Computational Biology & Drug Design (CBDD) Group, Central South University.
 March 29, 2012.